Clomance/CatEngine/book/EN/windows.md

 # WindowBase

-A window base with graphic functions included.
+A window base with graphics functions included.

 You can create you own window with it.
 All it's field are public.